Unveiling of Stonewall Jackson Monument, October 19, 1921.

 The Park in Present Times

-Jackson Park was renovated using both private and capital improvement funds in 1971-1972 and has been essentially unchanged since that time.
+Justice Park (formerly known as Jackson Park) was renovated using both private and capital improvement funds in 1971-1972 and has been essentially unchanged since that time.
 The original park improvements were designed by Floyd E. Johnson of the architectural firm of Johnson, Craver and Gibson.

 The park consists of six flower beds that edge the corners and entry ways into the park.
 These flower beds contain seasonal planting of spring bulbs, summer annuals, and fall chrysanthemums.
 Currently, the bulbs growing in the beds are a Double Early Mix.
 Double Early tulips bloom before any of the long stemmed varieties and a little later than Single Early tulips.
 The short stems of the Double Early Mix help them stand up to our strong, gusty spring winds.
 In addition, their size makes them an excellent choice for planting in beds and around borders.
 The seasonal plantings in these beds change from year to year.